Friday, April 30, 2010

 a thirsty cubism of the grotesque.

-prophecies slicken the apathy of tar.
+prophecies slicken the apathy of tar,

 buff a phalanx of windshield frowns.

-the teardrop warnings reap only scorn.
+yet the teardrop-warnings reap only scorn

-wheels scoot away,
+while wheels scoot away.

-wrangles of rubber and locked horns of iron.
+wrangles of rubber and locked iron horns.

-almost invisible commuters shrivel to fret,
+almost-invisible commuters shrivel to fret,

-hunkered down in their cube-laden algebra,
+hunkered down in line-laden algebras,

-afraid of the freedom from the sky.
+afraid of the freedom in the sky--

-gush down into buried pipes,
+they gush down into buried pipes,

-dead ends, paper trails,
+dead ends, paper trails, time clocks,

-the rootlike grasp of money.
+the rooting snout of money.

 nothing at all.